Volvocaceae

-The Volvocaceae are a family of unicellular or colonial biflagellates, including the typical genus Volvox.
-The family was named by Ehrenberg in 1834, and is known in older classifications as the Volvocidae.
-All species are colonial and inhabit freshwater environments.
+The Volvocaceae are a family of unicellular or colonial biflagellates algae, including the typical genus Volvox, and are collectively known as the volvocine algae.
+The family was named by Ehrenberg in 1834, and it is known in older classifications as the Volvocidae.
+All species are colonial and typically inhabit freshwater environments.
+They are particularly useful as model organisms for study the evolution of multicellularity, the evolution of sex, and cellular motion and mechanics.

 Description

+Volvocine algae consist of multiple, biflagellate cells.
+Each cell has a cell membrane, a central nucleus, multiple mitochondria, and one large chloroplast with an associated stigma (also known an eyespot).
+The stigma is reddish due to the presence of rhodopsin.
+The apical end of the cell has two equal-length flagella; the flagella beat in a manner similar to a breaststroke.

+Cellular organization

 The simplest of the Volvocaeans are ordered assemblies of cells, each similar to the related unicellular protist Chlamydomonas and embedded in a gelatinous matrix.
-In the genus Gonium, for example, each individual organism is a flat plate consisting of 4 to 16 separate cells, each with two flagella.
-Similarly, the genera Eudorina and Pandorina form hollow spheres, the former consisting of 16 cells, the latter of 32 to 64 cells.
+For example, the genera Eudorina and Pandorina form hollow spheres, the former consisting of 16 cells, the latter of 32 to 64 cells.
 In these genera each cell can reproduce a new organism by mitosis.

 Other genera of Volvocaceans represent another principle of biological development as each organism develops differented cell types.
 In Pleodorina and Volvox, most cells are somatic and only a few are reproductive.
 In Pleodorina californica a colony normally has either 128 or 64 cells, of which those in the anterior region have only a somatic function, while those in the posterior region can reproduce; the ratio being 3:5.
 In Volvox only very few cells are able to reproduce new individuals, and in some species of Volvox the reproductive cells are derived from cells looking and behaving like somatic cells.
 In V. carteri, on the other hand, the division of labor is complete with reproductive cells being set aside during cell division, and they never assume somatic functions or develop functional flagella.
+Thus, the simplest Volvocaceans are colonial organisms but others are truly multicellular organisms.